GE CLAS Core

 • earn an equivalent score on a proficiency exam in a language that is not taught at the University of Iowa (see Proficiency Examinations for Languages Not Taught at UI on the College of Liberal Arts and Sciences website).

 A fourth level of proficiency is equivalent to the successful completion of an intermediate II language course (or of a second-year second semester course, for example) as taught at the University of Iowa.
-Depending on a student's placement test results and the language taken, a student may need to take four semesters of a language, starting with a beginning course and ending with a second semester intermediate course.
-Other students may be able to start elsewhere in the language sequence and complete the GE World Language requirement by taking two or three courses.
+Depending on a student's placement test results and the language taken, a student may need to take four semesters of a language to satisfy the requirement using this pathway, starting with a beginning course and ending with a second semester intermediate course.
+Other students may be able to start elsewhere in the language sequence and reach fourth-level proficiency by taking two or three courses.
 See "World Languages Placement Tests" under Placement Tests on the College of Liberal Arts and Sciences website.

-Semester hours earned for these courses vary by language.
+Semester hours earned for these courses vary by language and pathway.
 Students should be sure to take the placement test for the language of interest and should be aware of the course sequence required to fulfill the GE requirement in World Languages for that particular language.

 Once the World Languages requirement is completed, a student may earn up to an additional 8 s.h. of college credit while studying a world language.
 See Furthering Language Incentive Program (FLIP) on the College of Liberal Arts and Sciences website.